4 frontline employee communication trends to watch

 “We needed to be agile, and that’s just changed the way we do communication overall,” explained Venturi.
 “We now communicate everything directly to our associates.”

-They’ve also opened up communication channels from the frontline back to HQ.
+Retailers also opened up two-way communication channels so the frontline can share their feedback and experiences with HQ.

 “We no longer say, ‘let your manager tell us what’s going on.’
 You tell us what’s happening and what we can do to improve your lives and your work in our stores,” said Venturi.
 “We’re loving the opportunity to really connect directly with the frontline.
 It creates a whole new dynamic, and it breaks down silos and helps us become more agile.”